MicrosoftDocs/Viva/Viva/glint/reports/comments-suppression.md

 **Explanation:**
 This section pulls in comments based on mixed item types.
 Open-ended items must have at least 10 responses to protect confidentiality.
 - Responses from the first item are suppressed because it's open-ended and doesn't meet the confidentiality threshold.
 - The second item is a rating or multiple choice item.
-Even with only two comment responses, they’re visibile because the item itself meets the threshold of having at least 10 respondents.
+Even with only two comment responses, comments are visibile because the item itself meets the threshold of having at least 10 respondents.

 ## Comments when filtering for multiple surveys

 When the Multiple Surveys filter is selected, it brings in data from all the surveys within your selected timeframe. **Comment suppression works on a per cycle basis**, which may cause some results to be suppressed when the Multiple Surveys filter is on.

-Select **Multiple Surveys** from the dropdown menu of the card for the survey you are currently looking at.
+Select **Multiple Surveys** from the dropdown menu of the card for the survey you're currently looking at.

 :::image type="content" source="../../media/glint/reports/comments-multiple-surveys.png" alt-text="Screenshot of the dropdown menu for selecting the Multiple Surveys filter.":::